dakshbiswas/loginapi/README.md

  - The all common functions which are being used for automation in the step files are kept in files inside the pageactions directory.
  - Everytime we run the tests, a log file will be generated in the Logs directory about the current test results and automatically the previous logs will be deleted.
  - When certain tests fail, the screenshot will be captured and stored in the Screenshots directory followed by the deletion of the previous screenshots.
+ - The requirements.txt file contains all the dependencies for running the framework.

 **Software Requirements**